Skip to content

 4. Jeff Thomson

-Jeffrey Robert Thomson was one of the best bowlers of his generation, and he debuted in test cricket in 1962 against Pakistan, and his ODI debut was in 1975 against England.
+Jeffrey Robert Thomson was one of the best bowlers of his generation, and he debuted in test cricket in 1962 against Pakistan.
+His ODI debut was in 1975 against England.

-He was awarded as the fastest bowler in 1979 by Australian television.
+He was awarded the fastest bowler in 1979 by Australian television.

 3. Shaun Tait

-He debuted on 2 February against England, and his test debut was on 25 August 2005 vs England.
+He made his ODI debut against England on 2 February and his Test debut against England on 25 August 2005.

-In 2009, Tait got retired from first-class cricket, and in March 2017 Tait announced his retirement from all the forms.
+Tait retired from first-class cricket in 2009 and later announced his retirement from all forms of cricket in March 2017.

 2. Brett Lee